infothrill/python-launchd/README.rst

-Detecting launchd runtime properties based on a label works by manually instantiating a LaunchdJob instance and querying the properties, which are dynamically loaded:
+Detecting launchd runtime properties based on a label works by manually instantiating a LaunchdJob instance and loading its properties, either by specifying 'load' in the constructor or calling .refresh():

 .. code-block:: python

-    finder = launchd.LaunchdJob("com.apple.Finder")
+    finder = launchd.LaunchdJob("com.apple.Finder", load=True)
-    finder.refresh()
     print(finder.pid)

+    fubar = launchd.LaunchdJob("com.apple.Fubar")
+    if fubar.exists():
+        fubar.refresh()
+    else:
+        print("No such launchd job: %s" % fubar.label)

 Find all plist filenames of currently running jobs: